 The reason dynamic drivers are so popular is that they are relatively inexpensive to manufacture.
 Furthermore, they are fully capable of covering a large frequency range.
 And if engineered properly, they can even be suitable for audiophile-grade headphones.

-Because the diaphragm in dynamic drivers has more room to move than the analogous parts of other headphone driver types, it’s able to produce the most powerful bass.
+Because the diaphragm in dynamic drivers has more room to move than the analogous parts of other headphone driver types, it can produce the most powerful bass.
 This isn’t necessarily the cleanest or most detailed bass, as dynamic drivers typically start to roll off as they approach the 20Hz lows, but it’s still the punchiest bass.

 On the other hand, dynamic drivers are prone to causing distortion at higher volumes.
 This is known as non-linear distortion.
-Obviously, not all dynamic drivers are the same – higher-quality ones tackle this issue way better than lower quality ones.
+Obviously, not all dynamic drivers are the same – higher-quality ones tackle this issue way better than lower-quality ones.

 Planar Magnetic Drivers

 Planar magnetic drivers (or orthodynamic drivers) are generally regarded as a step up from dynamic drivers in terms of sound quality, although this doesn’t have to be the case.